 Thank you for visiting!

 The Magdalene Legacy Tarot: Lost Keys of the Madonna deck and book set is available in its first printing of signed & numbered collectors' editions!
+After this initial run of 500 are sold, the deck will be mass produced by a well-known Tarot publishing company.
 Orders are being processed now!!
 Please learn about the deck set by clicking the Magdalene Legacy Tarot link to your right.
 You may order a set by clicking on the Order link for more information!
 We do so appreciate everyone's support!

 Read the excellent and very detailed review of The Magdalene Legacy Tarot: Lost Keys of the Madonna by Tarot expert and author Christine Payne-Towler (Tarot.com, Tarot University, The Underground Stream: Esoteric Tarot Revealed) here: